 - Adventure Forest – journey through the tree-tops along high wire circuits packed with thrill and action

-- Lion Park– big cat sanctuary offering personalised tours
+- Lion Park– big cat sanctuary offering personalized tours

 - There are 7 excellent golf courses in Whangarei and visitors are welcome on all greens